WallarooLabs/wally/book/running-wallaroo/resilience.md

     echo '<<CRASH-and-RECOVER>>' | nc -q1 127.0.0.1 7002
     ```

-11. Shell 3: Restart worker1 with the same command we used above, but save its log output to a new file
+11. Shell 3: Restart worker1 with the same command we used above, but save its log output to a new file (remember to use `machida3-resilience` if using Python 3)

     ```bash
     machida-resilience --application-module word_count_with_dynamic_keys \